top of page

 • Please make sure that any children in your care understand what to do so Pastor will know whether to commune or bless them (he may ask anyway; we don't want anyone to be left out, or to feel stressed).

 • If you or your child need a gluten free wafer, let Pastor know.
-If you prefer the non-alcoholic wine option in an individual cup, let the Communion Assistant know.
+If you prefer the non-alcoholic wine option, the individual cups with white wine are alcohol free.
+There are also alcohol free Communion packets.

 • For those unable to consume either wine or bread, rest assured that Communion is received fully in either element alone.